junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Crowley picks at the sixth ring.

-"This is Hell," he greets.
+"This is Hell," he greets glumly.

 "Do you happen to know where Nick's body is?"
 Dean stares at the "666" on the phone's screen.